DylanMeeus/springboot_jwt_blog/_posts/2015-08-14-add-two-factor-authentication-to-your-node-apps-with-passport.markdown

 );
 ```

 As usual, passport will call this callback with the actual 'user' object as deserialized from the request.
-In this case, we are using a simple JSON-based file-system storage.
-In production, you should never store passwords and secrets as plain text.
 The 'user' object contains a 'key' string that may be null.
 If the key is null, we will consider TOTP disabled and allow logins with just a username and password.
 If the key is present, we will require an additional input from the user before proceeding with the login.
-This is what the 'ensureTotp' middleware does behind the scenes: it makes sure that if 2FA is enabled, then the user has logged in using a TOTP code (see below for the implementation).
 The key must be provided to passport as a byte array, but for convenience (and because Google Authenticator requires so), we store it as a BASE32 encoded string.
 The 'period' is the amount of time a single TOTP code is valid from the moment it is requested to the moment it is entered.

 The enrollment step requires the user to be already logged in (as this is necessary to enable or disable TOTP in the server for each specific account).
 If the user chooses to enable TOTP, we present the shared secret as a QR code ready to scan and save in Google Authenticator: